ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   <h3> Discussion </h3>
   <p>
-  For preprocessing, we use dilation and erosion to remove noises and filling holes in an object.
+  For preprocessing, I use dilation and erosion to remove noises and filling holes in an object.
 Our labeling algorithm becomes slow when there are too many objects in the image.
-So, we filter small objects and erosions.
+So, I filter small objects and erosions.
   </p>

   <hr>
   <h2> Segmentation </h2>
   <h3> Problem Definition </h3>
   <p>
-  Given frames in a video, we try to detect, segment and track certain object in the frames (e.g. Task 1: hand, task 2: bat, or task 3: people) with methods we learned from classes.
+  Given frames in a video, I try to detect, segment and track certain object in the frames (e.g. Task 1: hand, task 2: bat, or task 3: people) with methods we learned from classes.
   </p>